 However, there may be a posteriori objections to such non-natural causal influences on the physical world, even if there are no a priori objections.
 We shall see below how modern scientific theory places strong restrictions on the kinds of entities that can have physical effects.
 Given that mental, biological and social phenomena do have such effects, it follows that they must satisfy the relevant restrictions.

-There is an interesting history to modern science’s views about the kinds of things that can produce physical effects.
+There is an interesting history to modern science’s views about the kinds of things that can produce physical effects (Papineau 2001).
 It will be worth rehearsing this history in outline, if only to forestall a common reaction to ontological naturalism.
-It is sometimes suggested that ontological naturalism rests, not on reasoned argument, but on some kind of unargued commitment, some ultimate decision to nail one’s philosophical colours to the naturalist mast.
-And this diagnosis seems to be supported by the historical contingency of naturalist doctrines, and in particular by the fact that they have become widely popular only in the past few decades.
+It is sometimes suggested that ontological naturalism rests, not on principled grounds, but on some kind of unargued commitment, some ultimate decision to nail one’s philosophical colours to the naturalist mast.
+And this diagnosis seems to be supported by the historical contingency of ontologically naturalist doctrines, and in particular by the fact that they have become widely popular only in the past few decades.
 However, familiarity with the relevant scientific history casts the matter in a different light.
 It turns out that naturalist doctrines, far from varying with ephemeral fashion, are closely responsive to received scientific opinion about the range of causes that can have physical effects.

 A short version of this history runs like this: (1) the mechanistic physics of the seventeenth century allowed only a very narrow range of such causes; (2) early Newtonian physics was more liberal, and indeed did not impose any real restrictions on possible causes of physical effects; (3) however, the discovery of the conservation of energy in the middle of the nineteenth century limited the range of possible causes once more; (4) moreover, twentieth-century physiological research has arguably provided evidence for yet further restrictions.